 10632 Lake Shore Boulevard

-John was elected as the fifth mayor of Bratenahl in 1935 replacing Edward Foote who retired as mayor after twenty years of service to the Village.
+John Hogg was elected in November 1935 to become the fifth mayor of Bratenahl, replacing Edward Foote who retired as mayor after twenty years of service to the Village.
 Hogg served for three years until his death in 1939.
-He had previously served as a member of the Bratenahl Board of Education.
+Before becoming the mayor, he had served as a member of the Bratenahl Board of Education.

-John attended Western Reserve University’s law school and practiced law for thirty-five years.
+John attended Western Reserve University Law School and practiced law for thirty-five years.
 His offices were in the Williamson Building in Cleveland.

 John was president of the Cleveland Presbyterian Union, a charter member of the Glenville Presbyterian Church and an elder of the church for 40 years.
 He was a former treasurer of the bar association and a member of the City Club.

-John died on January 20, 1939, in his Bratenahl home after a three-month illness.
-He was buried in Lake View Cemetery.
-He was survived by his son John Hogg Jr.
+John died on January 20, 1939, in his Bratenahl home after a three-month illness and buried in Lake View Cemetery.